circlefin/malachite/specs/consensus/misbehavior.md

 part of the incentivization scheme motivating validator operators to fix such issues and ensure reliability of their node.

-While a single instance of an unintentional double vote of one validator does not pose big problems (it cannot bring disagreement), repeated unintentional double votes by several validator operators having large voting power might eventually lead to disagreement and a chain halt.
+While a single instance of an unintentional double vote of one process does not pose big problems (it cannot bring disagreement), repeated unintentional double votes by several validator operators having large voting power might eventually lead to disagreement and a chain halt.
 Therefore it make sense to